tektechnologies/Instructor-Prep/201/class-07.md

 - We may also call these objects pet instances.
 Any time we call the constructor we use the new and the name of the object constructor, and then provide arguments for the constructor.
-- Rememeber.....
+- Remember.....
 The prototype allows us to create methods accessible by any instance or any object being created by the constructor function, in the console we can call getInterests, now all pets have access to the get description function.
  Now we can add as many pets as we want and they will all have access to these